ths-community/podman/README.md

 E.g. if a python3 runtime is needed then a container containing python3 is spin up to do the processing - instead of installing python3 into the OS itself.
 Even for debugging in CoreOS itself it uses a special debug container.
 It is cleaner - and easier to get rid of things which are no longer needed.

+There is a very similar alternative to Fedora (IBM RedHat) CoreOS which is "flatcar Linux" by "kinvolk.io" (now a Microsoft(!) company)

 ### CoreOS download